-Under the ACA, the Children’s Health Insurance Program (CHIP) will see some changes.
+Under the ACA, the Children’s Health Insurance Program (CHIP) has seen some changes.
 CHIP falls under Medicaid’s umbrella.
 As of publication, any person under age 65 who has an income that falls within 133 percent of the federal poverty level is now eligible for Medicaid.
 Many who fit this criteria have children who qualify for CHIP.
-Determination as to whether a person falls into this category is determined by completing an income tax return.
+Determination as to whether a person falls into this category is generally determined by completing an income tax return.
 The ACA gives Medicaid the authority for this program up to 2019.

 A TurboTax solution for every situation